wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 You can also add a key binding for locking the screen, which will save you a lot of time.
 Add a line like this in the config file's top-level scope:

 ```
-bindsym Ctrl+Shift+l exec i3lock -f -c 420420
+bindsym Ctrl+Shift+L exec i3lock -f -c 420420
 ```

 `-f` is optional and shows failed login attempts.

-`-c` specifies color.
+`-c` specifies color and is also optional (the default color is blinding white).
 Of course, you can specify any color you want - you'll find that `420420` is a dark, pleasing shade of maroon or burgundy.
 You can also provide e.g. `AAAAAA` for a gray background, if you prefer a more drab aesthetic.

-However, this is not just an aesthetic consideration: if you have multiple laptops with i3 on them, you should set their lock screens to different colors; this will make it easier to avoid accidentally typing your credentials into the wrong system.
+However, color is not just an aesthetic consideration: if you have multiple laptops with i3 on them, you should set their lock screens to different colors; this will make it easier to avoid accidentally typing your credentials into the wrong system.
 This especially applies if the devices look similar (e.g. if you followed my advice regarding ThinkPads).
+If you're doing this, make sure to update the other instance of i3lock (near the top of the config) to use the same color.

 After making these changes and saving the config, restart i3 in-place with `mod+shift+r`.